 The ROI of CAD Security: Calculating the Cost of a Data Breach

-Real cases make the risk concrete.
-After a 2019 cyberattack, Norsk Hydro said the incident cost about NOK 650 million (roughly $70 million USD at the time) in lost margin and recovery expenses.
-In 2023, MGM Resorts disclosed that its cyberattack had a negative EBITDA impact of about $100 million.
-Those weren’t “IT problems.”
-They became business problems fast.
+Real-world examples make that risk hard to ignore.
+After a 2019 cyberattack, Norsk Hydro reported losses of about NOK 650 million, or roughly $70 million USD at the time, from lost margin and recovery costs.
+In 2023, MGM Resorts said its cyberattack had an estimated negative EBITDA impact of about $100 million.
+These were not just IT issues.
+They quickly became major business problems.

 A free cybersecurity audit from Converge can help you identify hidden risks in your CAD environment before they turn into costly downtime, data loss, or IP exposure.